Sesame Noodles with Chicken

 PIN Sesame Noodles with Chicken to try it later!

-Recently my brother Mark and his wife Lisa showed up at my house with a rotisserie chicken for dinner.
-Rotisserie chicken usually means leftover chicken, and I was very happy I had leftovers to inspire me to try this recipe, because I loved these slightly-spicy Sesame Noodles with Chicken.
-It’s the savory and spicy combination of rice vinegar, soy sauce, fresh ginger, Thai chili garlic paste, and sesame oil in the dressing that made these sesame noodles with chicken so good, and I added some green onions and cilantro for even more flavor.
+This recipe for Sesame Noodles with Chicken is something I first made years ago after my brother Mark and his wife Lisa showed up at my house with a rotisserie chicken for dinner.
+Rotisserie chicken always means leftover chicken for me, and I ended up being very happy I had leftovers to inspire me to try this recipe, because I loved the combination of noodles with chicken and a slightly-spicy soy-sesame dressing.

 What ingredients do you need?